 "Another important lesson from this case is the judge's comments about the complexity of the deceased's Will.
 Whilst the use of Testamentary Trusts in Wills is an appropriate estate planning tool, they must be used in appropriate circumstances and for the appropriate assets.
 Had the deceased not left his family home in such a trust to his wife, his widow would never have contested the Will herself to have the home put directly into her ownership.
 There would then never have been an opportunity for our client to make a provision claim.
 This case is yet another demonstration that the preparation of Wills is an important and complex area which must be done by experienced professionals to suit each individuals circumstances.
 At Szabo & Associates, when we prepare a Will and estate plan for our clients, we do so with the 'end result' in mind."

-If you are thinking of contesting, making or updating a Will then it is important to seek expert legal advice as quickly as possible.
+If you need advice or representation in court, it is vital that you seek expert legal advice as quickly as possible.
 Contact Szabo & Associates Solicitors today and speak with one of our specialist solicitors.
 Call us on (02) 9281-5088 or fill in the contact form to the right of this page.